 John and Betty (not their real names) lived in Michigan, just north of the Ohio line.
 Betty was quite talkative, the type of person who, if you saw her at the grocery, you headed in the opposite direction.
 While I certainly enjoy talking myself, Betty rarely let anyone get in a word edgewise.
-I am sure she meant well, but 15 minutes of having to listen to Betty was as tiring as a strenuous workout at the gym.
+I am sure she meant well, but fifteen minutes of having to listen to Betty was as tiring as a strenuous workout at the gym.
 I listened, she talked.
 And when she was done telling all and more than everything she knew, she would walk away, looking for someone else to regale with her stories and world observations.
 I was always glad when she sought out others to talk to.

-John was the very different from his wife.
+John was very different from his wife.
 Quiet and reserved, John was content to let his Betty do all the talking and decision-making.
 There was never a question about who wore the pants in the family.
 Even when John was specifically asked about his opinion, he would slightly tilt his head to the side and defer to his wife.
 I don’t remember a time when John made a decision without checking with Betty first.
 I suspect it was just his personality.
 John liked to please others and detested conflict.
 He was in his 40s before he married Betty.
-Prior to that he lived with his parents.
+Prior to that, he lived with his parents.

 Survey my children and you will learn that one of the Bruce Gerencser laws drilled into their heads had to do with being on time.
 I thought then, and still do today, that it is important to be punctual.
-If I say I am going to be somewhere at 5:00 PM, people can expect me to be there on time.
-And on time means at least 30 minutes early.
+If I say I am going to be somewhere at 5:00 pm, people can expect me to be there on time.
+And on time means at least thirty minutes early.
 Yes, I am one of THOSE guys.
-One of my sons recently asked me why I was so insistent about punctuality and being early if at all possible.
+One of my sons asked me why I was so insistent about punctuality and being early if at all possible.
 I laughed and told him that there were two reasons why I always arrived early at scheduled events.
-First, when the kids were young we drove junk cars with tires that had very little tread.
-These tire were more prone to flats, so I always left early so I would have enough time to change a tire and still make it to wherever I was headed without being late.
+First, when the kids were young, we drove junk cars with tires that had very little tread.
+These tires were more prone to flats, and I always left early so I would have enough time to change a tire and still make it to wherever I was headed without being late.
 I also hated walking into a place late.
 Despite the fact I spent most of my adult life preaching and teaching, I was quite self-conscious, and walking into a place late often made me feel like everyone was staring at me.
-And arriving late for a church service was even worse.
+Arriving late for a church service was even worse.
 Baptists are notorious for sitting at the back of the church.
 The front pews are rarely filled, and those arriving late often have to sit toward the front of the church.
 If we were late, that meant we — all eight of us — would have to traipse to the front of the church to find seats.
-I was quite embarrassed when this happened, and on a few occasions I turned around and went home rather than do what I — in my mind — thought of as a perp walk.
+I was quite embarrassed when this happened, and on a few occasions, I turned around and went home rather than do what I — in my mind — thought of as a perp walk.
 Silly, I know, but to this day I go out of my way to be early.
 I am too old to change.

 Now I have told you this so you can better understand the next part of the story.
 John and Betty were notorious for being late.
-Sunday morning service began at 11:00 AM and it was not uncommon for John and Betty to be 30 minutes to an hour late.
-They lived a half hour from the church, so this meant on most Sundays that hadn’t even left home before the service started.
-One week, they were so late that they arrived as we were getting ready for the benediction.
+Sunday morning service began at 11:00 am and it was not uncommon for John and Betty to be 30 minutes to an hour late.
+They lived a half-hour from the church, so this meant on most Sundays they hadn’t even left home before the service started.
+One week, they were so late that they arrived just as we were getting ready for the benediction.
 Being late never seemed to bother them, but it sure as heaven bothered me.
 More than once I stopped preaching, hoping that my impatient pause would let them know that I was not happy with their tardiness.
 I think they likely thought I was just being polite, allowing them time to get settled before I preached the last ten minutes of my sermon.